psnider/obsolete-setup-mean-ts/README.md

 The NativeScript install process has a bug, please follow the instructions [here](https://github.com/NativeScript/NativeScript/issues/2506).

 To be safe, logout and log back in before attempting to use NativeScript.
+Then return to the *Verify the setup* step above.

+# Install Virtual box

+Download the DMG for OS X found at: https://www.virtualbox.org/wiki/Downloads
+As of July 25, 2016, this was labeled *VirtualBox 5.1.2 for OS X hosts* for **amd64**

 # Install Genymotion